bcye/whathaveiread/README.md

 Please join our [Gitter chat room](https://gitter.im/whathaveiread/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) this is where we discuss everything.
 View the roadmap on [Trello](https://trello.com/b/yiVirTlX)

+Please create an issue with a feature request before starting to work.

 ## Installation

 This project uses CocoaPods, but the `Pods` directory is checked into this repo, so no `pod install` is necessary.
 However, be sure to do your work in `WHIR.xcworkspace` instead of `WHIR.xcodeproj`.